 Job Prospects...
 At a glance

-Job prospects for gardeners and groundspeople are quite good.
+Job prospects for gardeners and groundspeople are moderate.
 This occupation is not projected to grow, but there should still be possibilities for some new gardeners and groundspeople.
 There is a shortage of skilled workers in the specialisation arborist.

 Gardeners and groundspeople construct and maintain gardens and parks.
 Gardeners spend much of their time planting or weeding flowerbeds.